Reduce Slip, Trip & Falls on Trex and Composite Wood Decks

 - Low maintenance

-- Some are made in part with eco-friendly recyclables, like bamboo
+- Sometimes made in part with eco-friendly recyclables like bamboo

 Of course, there are trade-offs when using synthetic wood for outdoor structures.
 The negatives include:

-- Can be more expensive per-foot than natural wood
+- Being more expensive per foot than natural wood

-- Some brands with a smooth cap are slippery, especially when wet
+- Sometimes being made with caps that are slippery, especially when wet

-- Some brands look “fake” and are not as attractive as natural wood
+- Looking “fake” and are not as attractive as natural wood, depending on the brand

-- Can be prone to algae, mold or mildew, if the composite absorbs water
+- Prone to algae, mold or mildew, if the composite absorbs water

-Found below are some major manufacturers of synthetic wood and the products they offer into the market.
+Below are a few major manufacturers of synthetic wood and the products they offer into the market.

 MacLumber Synthetic Wood